Devon Mansions

-Devon Mansions are a set of five residential mansion block buildings situated along the south side of Tooley Street in Bermondsey, London.
+Devon Mansions is a set of five residential mansion block buildings situated along the south side of Tooley Street in Bermondsey, London.
 The buildings are located within the London Borough of Southwark and are included in both the Tower Bridge and Tooley Street Conservation Areas.

 History

 During the Victorian era, the area between Tooley Street and the River Thames to the east of what is now Tower Bridge was one of the largest warehouse complexes in London.
 Completed in 1873, these warehouses housed huge quantities of tea, coffee, spices and other commodities, and became known as London's Larder, due to the vast array of goods and provisions from across the globe.

 Despite the commercial success of the warehouse businesses, there were serious problems of poverty, overcrowding and poor sanitation amongst those living in the local area.
 In 1875, a number of model dwelling tenement blocks were built in the area adjacent to the docks to help house local residents and address some of these social problems.
-Originally called the Hanover Buildings, these buildings were renamed Devon Buildings around WWW1 to remove the German influence from the name.
+Originally called the Hanover Buildings, these buildings were renamed Devon Buildings around WW1 to remove the German influence from the name.
 They were later renamed Devon Mansions.
 The block was built by James Hartnoll.

 Devon Mansions was an early example of social housing and, as such, its initial tenants were predominantly working class residents from the local part of Bermondsey, then known as Horsleydown.

 The buildings were a private rented complex until acquired by London borough of Southwark in 1965.

 However, like many social housing initiatives close to Central London, the composition of tenants in Devon Mansions changed significantly during the 1980s following the launch of the Right to Buy Scheme under the Thatcher Government.
 As a result, a significant proportion of current occupants of Devon Mansions are now private owners.